bnprtr/tabl/README.md

 ## Generating Code

-Tabl will parse your go or templ files and look for any struct definition that matches one of the regexp patterns passed in as positional argument then a table component will be rendered for that data type.
+Tabl will parse your go or templ files and look for any struct definition that matches one of the strings passed in as positional argument then a table component will be rendered for that data type.
+If no positional arguments are specified then all struct type definitions in the file will be used for tabl compont generation.

 The code generated will be written out to a file matching the name of the file parsed with the exception of the suffix being replaced with `_tabl.templ`.
 For example,